Niyathi3011/ImageClassification-ClipModel/README.md

 * Nearest class Mean based classification with encoded image feature using CLIP
 * Extending CLIP with one layered fully connected network

 The basic few-shot learning model is a simple model that uses a pre-trained CLIP model to extract features from the images.
 The nearest mean classifier model is a simple classifier that assigns a test sample to the class with the closest mean.
-My own network is a simple neural network with a single hidden layer.
+My own network is a simple neural network with a single hidden layer extending CLIP.

 ### Training